Rhinestone Cowboy: Non-English versions

-In 1975, with lyrics more in line with the English original lyrics, it was recorded as "Cowgirl dorée" by the Canadian French singer Renée Martel.
+In 1975, with lyrics more in line with the English original lyrics, it was recorded as "Cowgirl dorée" by the French Canadian singer Renée Martel.
 The French lyrics of Martel's version were written by Robert Charlebois.
-The song was later covered in 1976 in French as "Je m'appelle Michèle", interpreted as an autobiographical piece by French singer Michèle Torr.
+The song was covered in 1976 in French as "Je m'appelle Michèle", interpreted as an autobiographical piece by French singer Michèle Torr.

-The song 'Rhinestone Cowboy' is also the walk-on song of darts phenomenon Steven Conboy.
-However, the fans sing along to alternative lyrics, 'like a Steven Conboy.'

-The late Filipino singer comedian Fred Panopio also covered his parody song version entitled Ang Kawawang Cowboy was released in 1976.
+Filipino singer comedian Fred Panopio covered it as a parody song version, "Ang Kawawang Cowboy, which was released in 1976.

-In 1977 it was released as a duo by Peter Belli & Ulvene in Danish under the title "Verdens bedste kone", and again in 1977 in Finnish as "Muukalainen oon kai" interpreted by Kari Tapio.
+In 1977 it was released as a duo by Peter Belli and Ulvene in Danish under the title "Verdens bedste kone", and in 1977 in Finnish as "Muukalainen oon kai" interpreted by Kari Tapio.

 Rikki & Daz version

 In 2002, the British duo Rikki & Daz (made up of Daz Sampson and Ricardo Autobahn (real name John Matthews) released a revamped version of the song in a different arrangement, with additional lyrics and music.
 Titled "Rhinestone Cowboy (Giddy Up Giddy Up)", the single actually features Glen Campbell singing in the refrain.
 A music video was also released including Campbell.